brittanytamra/Magic-8-Ball-Project/README.md

 TECH USED: HTML, CSS, JavaScript

-Created this project at Software Engineering workshop
+Created this project at Software Engineering workshop.
+As I continue to self learn, javaScript is still a work in progress for me but to slowly start to be able to build projects with this language that has been really tough to learn I'm very proud of myself.